stephenharris/Event-Organiser/readme.md

 * **Full calendar** - a calendar, similiar to the admin calendar, with optional month, week and day views and category and venue filters

 **Template Functions**
 Finally, the plug-in provides a function `eo_get_events()` which is similiar to WordPress' `get_posts()`.
 It returns an array of post objects (where the posts are events), and this can be used to display events through editing your theme.
 The usual WordPress functions for display associated information (author, title etc) are still available to you, and the plug-in provides a similar set of functions to display event related data (dates, venues etc).
-[See the documentation for mmore information](http://www.wp-event-organiser.com/documentation/function-reference/).
+[See the documentation for more information](http://www.wp-event-organiser.com/documentation/function-reference/).

 ### The full calendar doesn't display any events ###